It was just one of those days

 Do you ever have one of those days where you say to yourself, “What’s next?
 What could possibly happen next?”

-All that and I had only been awake for 10 minutes.
+All that and I had barely been awake for 10 minutes.

-Then I went into my office to do the morning show entertainment call-ins I do with local American radio stations.
-I have done them for many years and it’s simply reading a script like we are having conversation back and forth as we talk about celebrity stories.
+Then, I went into my office to do the morning show entertainment call-ins I do with local American radio stations.
+I have done them for many years and it’s simply reading a script like we’re having conversation back and forth as we talk about celebrity stories.
 I was tongue tied and stuttering even though I was reading off a screen.

 I went to the kitchen to make a smoothie.
 I had all the ingredients in the blender and fired it up.
 I know what you’re thinking: the top flew off and sent juice everywhere.
 Actually, the blender was too full so the liquid just oozed out the top while I left the room for a brief moment.

-Looking at the clock and it wasn’t even 9 a.m.
-I thought to myself, “Should I just go back to bed and pretend the day hasn’t started yet, and take fresh crack at it after a few more hours of sleep?”
+Looking at the clock, it wasn’t even 9 a.m.
+I thought to myself, “Should I just go back to bed and take a fresh crack at the day after a few more hours of sleep?”

-Well, it didn’t.
-I just couldn’t make sense of anything I did.
 Eventually I threw in the towel and said, “Tomorrow will be a better day.”
 And sure as shoot, I have typed this hole callem without insident.
-Kidding!
+(Kidding!)